Breakfast at your hotel.

 Today you will be hiking in the northern part of Vatnajokull National Park, the largest national park in Western Europe.
 The park is named after vast Vatnajokull Glacier and covers about 14% of Iceland’s surface.

-Begin with a trip around the fossil-rich Tjornes Peninsula on the edge of the Arctic Circle to Vatnajokull National Park.
+Drive around the fossil-rich Tjornes Peninsula on the edge of the Arctic Circle as you head to Vatnajokull National Park.
 Your first discovery in the park is the enormous horseshoe-shaped Asbyrgi canyon.
 According to Norse mythology, the canyon is the hoof-print left by Sleipnir, the god Odinn‘s magical eight-legged horse.
 Take a trail leading to the bottom of the canyon with views of an enchanting pond as well as an area where you can look over the canyon.
 Continue onwards to Hljodaklettar or ‘Echo Rocks’, a distinctive cluster of angular rock columns.
 The unique shape of the rocks creates interesting acoustics and echoes.
-Hlodaklettar is near Jokulsargljufur, Iceland‘s longest canyon.
+Hljodaklettar is near Jokulsargljufur, Iceland’s longest canyon.
 The canyon was carved by a river flowing from Vatnajokull Glacier.

 Spend the remainder of your afternoon exploring the lush vegetation and forested areas of Hlodaklettar where stones stand like troll sentinels. (hiking route can be adjusted to the level of the group).